Amebis/eduVPN/doc/Development.md

 1. Start the _x64 Native Tools Command Prompt for VS 2019_ (_Start_ » _All Programs_ » _Visual Studio 2019_ » _Visual Studio Tools_ » _VC_ » _x64 Native Tools Command Prompt for VS 2019_). x86 build environment can be used if required too.
 Both versions build all MSI packages and EXE installers
 2. `cd` to the project folder - the one where `eduVPN.sln` and `Makefile` files are located.
+3. If you haven't done so yet, build dependencies with `nmake builddeps`.
-3. Start the MSI build using `nmake Setup` command.
+4. Start the MSI build using `nmake setup` command.
-4. The MSI packages and EXE installers will be saved to the `bin\Setup` folder.
+5. The MSI packages and EXE installers will be saved to the `bin\Setup` folder.